Palmer, Queensland: History

 The locality takes its name from the Palmer River which flows through the locality from east to west and the Palmer goldfields around the river.
 The river was named on 5 August 1872 by William Hann after Arthur Hunter Palmer, then Premier of Queensland.

+Maytown State School opened circa 1877 in Maytown and closed in 1917.
+It reopened briefly in 1924, closing in 1925.